 The author dancing Tango at Cas di Tango, Rietveld Park Oranjestad Aruba (pic by Rosalie Klein)

 Every week, Cas di Tango, run by Tango Maestro Rafa Oliana, conducts a Minlonga (a social evening of tango) under the stars at this very attractive new park in the middle of town.
 Dancing begins at 8:00 PM, just in time if you are coming from dinner at El Gaucho and wish to continue the Argentinean vibe.
 Nothing is more conducive to passion that dancing the tango with your inamorata.
 Rafa will show you how it is done and give some pointers, so even if you are a novice to this romantic dance, you will most definitely be hooked after trying it out.

-Aruba has literally scores of tour operators taking you all around and about to the standard sights and some very out-of-the-way places, but currently, only Madi's Magical Tours, will take you to some of the stunning sites by moonlight.
+Aruba has literally scores of tour operators taking you all around and about to the standard sights and some very out-of-the-way places.
 The Bushiribana Gold Ruins or Conchi (Natural Pool) are both beautiful places to visit during the day, but take on a whole new dimension when viewed under a full moon.
 These tours are only possible 2-3 days out of the month, so should be arranged very well in advance of your vacation, which must be during full moon to take advantage of this singular experience.